 How Long Will My Thermal Expansion Tank Last?

 It is very hard to predict the lifespan of a Thermal Expansion Tank.

-With so many variables that can factor into how long one lasts, such as the manufacturers material or production quality, water quality, and proper inflation of the tank.
-It is not uncommon for tanks to fail in as little as two years, and in other situations there are some that have lasted eight years or longer.
-At Jennings Plumbing Services we recommend replacement of your thermal expansion tank as soon as the manufacturer’s warranty expires.
+With so many variables that can factor into how long one lasts, such as the manufacturer's material or production quality, water quality, and proper inflation of the tank.
+It is not uncommon for tanks to fail in as little as two years, and in other situations, there are some that have lasted eight years or longer.
+At Jennings Plumbing Services we recommend the replacement of your thermal expansion tank as soon as the manufacturer’s warranty expires.

 Do Thermal Expansion Tanks Leak?

 Yes, like every other part of your home’s plumbing system, the expansion tank is subject to failure with use.

 They normally fail in two ways.
 First, the rubber bladder inside them wears out and the tank ceases to function as a way to mitigate thermal expansion.
 Second, the point of connection between the water piping and the tank can corrode and begin to leak.